bmp-43/INSPECTOR-CLI/README.md

   - Quickly finds subdomains for a given domain
   - Useful for recon and expanding your attack surface analysis
 - **Banner Grabber**
-  - Integrated with the port scanner
+  - Currently integrated with the port scanner
   - Fetches basic service banners for open ports (planned for future improvements)
+- **Path Enumerator (Directory Brute-Forcer)**
+  - Enumerates directories/paths on web servers to find hidden or sensitive locations
+  - Fully functioning as of v0.2.2

 ## How to Use